nickmancari/linux_bxtch/README.md

 - Need to tweak search input variable to take upper and lower case variations
 - Search and serve now functioning with Go templates
 - Integrate OS icons (add to the result table, make linkable, etc...)
+- Using map instead of struct for now
+- [ ] Multi-result query